monome sum

 Since v1.3 sum now supports slaving to an external MIDI clock.
 This can be a DAW (over Rewire or internal MIDI) or external hardware.

-• In the menu bar select: Preferences -> MIDI Clock.
+- In the menu bar select:

-• Select an option from the dropdown to sync and deactivate the internal clock.
+is selected by default, and will use Sum’s internal clock.- Select an option from the dropdown to sync and deactivate the internal clock.

 Audio Settings